London Heathrow Airport

 Short Stay

 Located right next to the terminals, short stay parking is perfect for short trips or if you’re meeting or dropping off friends or family.
-You can book short stay parking in advance, online, for stays of two hours or more.
+You can book short stay parking in advance online for stays of one hour or more.

-Long Stay parking is a great option if you prefer to drive your own car to the airport and will be away for a couple of days or more.
-Also, all passengers who park in Long Stay car parks are entitled to free shuttle transfers, which run every ten minutes and take as little as three minutes.
+Park & Ride parking is a great option if you prefer to drive your own car to the airport and will be away for a couple of days or more, or you're picking-up or dropping-off.
+All Park & Ride travellers are entitled to free shuttle transfers, which run every 15 minutes and take you straight to the terminal.

 Pod Parking

 First things first – what is a Heathrow Pod?
 These futuristic-like vehicles form a small fleet of self-driving cars.
-Heathrow Pods have been up and running since 2011 and serve as a rapid shuttle between the Business Car Park and Terminal 5.
-They are electric, autonomous capsules that travel along guideway tracks and will have you at the terminal in four to six minutes.
+Heathrow Pods serve as a rapid shuttle to and from Terminal 5.
+They are electric, autonomous capsules that travel along guideway tracks and will have you at the terminal in just six minutes.

 Meet and Greet

-This parking option is a more economical version of Valet Parking, and must be booked in advance.
+This parking option is a more economical version of Valet Parking.
 Great for families travelling with children or anyone with a lot of luggage.
-Simply drive right up to the dedicated Meet and Greet area within the Short Stay Car Park, where Heathrow staff will meet you and park your car while you check in.
+Simply drive right up to the dedicated Meet and Greet area within the Short Stay car parks, where Heathrow staff will meet you, greet you, and park your car while you check in.

 Valet Parking